Prediction of number of passengers for an airline using LSTM

 _________________________________________________________________

-After compiling the model we will now train the model using model.fit() on the training dataset.
-We will use 50 epochs to train the model.
-An epoch is an iteration over the entire x and y data provided. batch_size is the number of samples per gradient update i.e. the weights will be updates after every training example.
+After compiling the model, train it using model.fit() on the training dataset with 50 epochs.
+An epoch is an iteration over the entire x and y data provided. batch_size is the number of samples per gradient update, meaning the weights update after every training example.

 model.fit(X_train, y_train, epochs=50, batch_size=1)